-Levels 4 and 5, \textit{Neuro: Symbolic → Neuro} and \textit{Neuro\_Symbolic} respectively, were originally presented by Kautz under one heading.
-After his presentation, Kautz modified the slide deck\footnote{ \url{https://henrykautz.com/talks/index.html}} separating these two levels into systems where knowledge is compiled into the weights, and where knowledge is compiled into the loss function.
+Types 4 and 5, \textit{Neuro: Symbolic → Neuro} and \textit{Neuro\_Symbolic} respectively, were originally presented by Kautz under one heading.
+After his presentation, Kautz modified the slide deck\footnote{ \url{https://henrykautz.com/talks/index.html}} separating these two types into systems where knowledge is compiled into the network weights, and where knowledge is compiled into the loss function.
 In Types 4 and 5, reasoning can be performed both implicitly and explicitly, in that it is calculated via gradient descent, but can also be performed post hoc.
 We have grouped studies belonging to these two categories under the moniker of \textit{Compiled} systems, of which there are sixteen and seven respectively.

-Deep Learning For Mathematics \cite{lample2019deep} is an example of Level 4 where the input and output to the model are mathematical expressions.
+Deep Learning For Mathematics \cite{lample2019deep} is the canonical example of Type 4, where the input and output to the model are mathematical expressions.
 The model performs symbolic differentiation or integration, for example, given $x^2$ as input, the model outputs $2x$.
 The model exploits the tree structure of mathematical expressions, which are fed into a sequence-to-sequence architecture.
 This seems like a particularly fitting paradigm for natural language applications on the basis that structures such as parse trees can be similarly leveraged to output other meaningful structures such as for example: cause and effect relationships as exemplified in \cite{Zhou_Richardson_2021} and \cite{Yabloko_2020}, or the generation of argument schemes as per \cite{Saveleva_Petukhova_Mosbach_Klakow_2021}.
 The downside of many of these types of systems is the need for hand-crafted rules and logic \cite{Jiang_Gurajada_Lu_2021,Gupta_Ghosal_Ekbal_2021,Yabloko_2020,Demeter20207634}.
 In contrast, \cite{Chaudhury_Sen_Ono_2021} learn rules from data (rule induction) by combining Logical Neural Networks (LNN) with text-based Reinforcement Learning (RL).
 One could argue that this is a combination of Type 4, \textit{compiled} (logic embedded in the network), and Type 3, \textit{cooperative} (symbolic and sub-symbolic modules learning from each other in an iterative fashion). \cite{Chaudhury_Sen_Ono_2021} is the only work we found which meets all five promises, and, it outperforms previous SOTA approaches - Figure \ref{fig:slate}.